MindscapeHQ/raygun4net/Mindscape.Raygun4Net.AspNetCore/README.md

 ## Custom User Provider
 By default Raygun4Net ships with a `DefaultRaygunUserProvider` which will attempt to get the user information from the `HttpContext.User` object.
+This is Opt-In which can be added by calling `services.AddRaygunUserProvider()`

 If you want to provide your own implementation of the `IRaygunUserProvider` you can do so by creating a class that implements the interface and then adding it to the services during configuration using `services.AddRaygunUserProvider<MyCustomUserProvider>()`.